fern-pl/specification/specification/grammar.md

 Static arrays may not be concatenated through use of `~`, however they still must have their length initialized at first.

 > Arrays are cumulative, meaning that you can have arrays of arrays and so on.

+#### Masks

+Arrays may be masked, this cannot explicitly be accessed as a type by the user, but can be created using slicing operations and converted back to ranges by way of the `[]` operator or assignment/conversion to an array type variable.

 ### Pointers